 Now, let’s take a look at the video tutorial so you can make your own Rainbow Unicorn Cake.

 Wouldn’t your kids just love having this cake for their birthday party?

-You can find everything you need to make this cake from Amazon.
-I make a commission on any sales at no additional costs to you so thanks for using the links below.
+You can find everything you need to make this cake from Amazon (commission earned for sales).

 - 1 white cake mix